ls1intum/Artemis/docs/user/orion.rst

 Orion's settings are at *Settings -> Tools -> Orion*.
 The settings include:

 - Artemis base url: Can be changed to switch to a specific Artemis instance.
 Defaults to https://artemis.cit.tum.de. **Important:** The url must not end with a ``/``, otherwise it does not work!
+- Artemis git url: Can be changed to switch to a specific Artemis instance.
+Defaults to https://artemis.cit.tum.de/git
 - Artemis exercise paths: Orion suggests to store newly downloaded exercises at ``default-path/course/exercise-name``, with the default path dependent of the setting.
 - Default commit message: The default message for each commit.
 - Change user agent: The user agent is sent to Artemis to identify Orion.
 Usually, no changes are required.